Sleep like a lamb under a Southdown wool duvet

 How is the wool sewn into the Southdown duvets?

-The scoured and carded wool which looks like a thick layer of butter-coloured cottonwool is sewed into the cotton cover in one huge piece that spans the entire length and width of the duvet.
+The scoured and carded wool which looks like a thick layer of butter-coloured cottonwool is sewn into the cotton cover in one huge piece that spans the entire length and width of the duvet.
 Channels about 8-10 inches are then sewn down and across the cotton cover anchoring the wool in snug squares.
 So there can be no bunching of filling like feathers and no hot and cold spots in your duvet, just an even layer of soft bouncy comfort.

 How can these duvets benefit asthma sufferers?